|Conspiracy theories – why do people believe in them?|

 Asked whether social media is accelerating the spread of conspiracy theories, they replied: “To explain why ordinary people on Facebook are doing this, it is important to understand that conspiracy theory communities including anti-5G groups are intensively competitive.
 A person’s status in the community is determined by building new and unmade causal explanations to events that occur in the world.
 This constant uncovering of previously unknown connections is expressed through a common cultural trope, seen on television and in films, the ‘heroic detective’.
 Those that dare to go further down the rabbit hole, uncovering additional links to explain obscure historical events and current world events, are celebrated within the community as heroic seekers of the truth.
 For people who are largely on the margins of society, this identity and prestige provides invaluable social value.

 The people who champion conspiracy theories are often dismissed as delusional, paranoid or crazy.
-These stereotypes motivate psychological research that explains these beliefs in terms of psychological characteristics or cognitive errors.”
+These stereotypes motivate psychological research that explains these beliefs in terms of psychological characteristics or cognitive errors.
 “While this desire to seek underlying psychological causes is understandable, it doesn’t provide a complete picture of why some conspiracy theories resonate with particular groups of people at specific moments in time.
 In this way, conspiracy theories can be treated like any other cultural narrative, or what sociologists sometimes call ‘a deep story’, in which the facts of a story needn’t be true - what matters is that the story both feels true, and also addresses particular anxieties, sadness or anger.
 Conspiracy theorists are in their view heroic seekers of the truth who contest the orthodoxies ‘imposed’ by authority.”
 What the researchers are saying is that these people are believers in a secular religion.
-And we know how susceptible religions of all kinds are to rational argument.
+And we know how susceptible superstition is to rational argument.

 That conspiracy theorists exist, however, might be dismissed as an irrelevance if they were not being used by others to gain and retain power.
 In the USA, conservatively weighted courts are making decisions on the lockdown regulations based on the rejection of scientific reality because it doesn’t fit with their right wing political views.
 And then we have various world leaders also disinclined to admit what is obviously (to us) the truth.
 Rejecting global warming as a threat to their extreme capitalist and nationalist agendas, there are numerous global leaders such as Trump, with his gossamer light relationship to the truth.
 So are they too, in their own minds, heroic seekers of truth?
 Or is there perhaps a different explanation?